 When we say ‘we’ are a community, something must be visible and communicable.
 This is true of ideas in general.
 It is not enough that ideas exist, but when the ideas about God and us and Yeshua are all merged, we as a people together make such an idea into a tangible reality for others to note and with whom others can speak.

-This page and its questions (and answers!) will be expanding.
-Please keep checking back.
+This page and its questions (and answers!) will be expanding, so please keep checking back.

 Do I have to be Jewish to belong?